 Our fall film series concludes with From Darkness to Light on Monday, December 1, at 6:00 p.m.
 ET.
-Join us for an in-person screening at 617 Kent Hall, introduced by IIJS Film Programmer Stuart Weinstock and followed by a discussion with the audience.
+Join us for an in-person screening at 617 Kent Hall, introduced by IIJS Film Programmer Stuart Weinstock and followed by a Q&A with IIJS’s own Jeremy Dauber.

 In 1972, movie legend and comedy auteur Jerry Lewis gambled his career and his own money to direct and star in a Holocaust film called The Day the Clown Cried.
 A series of troubles ensued and the film never saw the light of day, becoming an object of fascination for 50+ years.
 The documentary From Darkness to Light chronicles the doomed production comprehensively (including new interviews with Lewis before his death) and breaks new ground in film history by including fully-edited scenes from The Day the Clown Cried -- the first time they have ever been publicly seen.
 Was Lewis' film ahead of its time or a fool's errand?
 See From Darkness to Light and decide for yourself.